almossawi/badarguments/extras/content/posts/main/index.md

 We'll let you vote, but you have to answer a brainteaser first.
 This one came as a surprise to me, as it's reminiscent of the oppressive way coding interviews used to be conducted in the 2000s.

-US history does not have a monopoly on this sort of legal subjugation course.
+US history does not have a monopoly on this sort of legal subjugation of course.
 I refer to it only because it's likely to be familiar to most readers.

 Other times, it's more blatant.
 In March 2020, a cable news channel reported that the World Health Organization (WHO) had said masks are ineffective at stopping a contagious virus from spreading.
 The whole truth was that a later WHO announcement amended the previous one and recommended that people _do_ wear face masks.
 The news channel had chosen to pick the outdated guidance seeing as it suited its narrative.